How Much Does a Notary Cost?

 You may be able to get documents notarized for free in several places:

-- Your public library — some branches offer free or low-cost notary services
+- Your public library — many branches offer free notary services, though this varies by library system and usually requires an appointment

 - Your employer — large companies and law firms often have notaries on staff